 This is an engaging program that fosters enquiry by immersing students in relevant real-life investigations.
 The highly motivating and engaging investigations allow students to apply and practice their knowledge of maths concepts, improving abilities and results.
-The iMaths program operates from Prep to Year 6.
+The Maths Plus program operates from Year 1 to Year 6.